mkschuster/bsfpython/doc/Notes.md

 on more than one lane and represent sequencing replicates.
 For the moment, a solution to merge two samples is implemented in the bsf.analyses.chipseq.ChIPSeq class.

 ## RNA-Seq Pipeline:

-* Integrate with Doris post-processing R-code
-* Add PCA and MDS plots as in the cummeRbund manual.
-* Andreas Bergthaler:
-  * Add individual FPKM values for each replicate.
-    Implemented via bsf_process_cuffdiff.R.
-  * Rename downloadable files to include the sample or comparison name.
-    Otherwise, files with identical names may get overwritten.
-    Implemented via bsf_process_cufflinks.R and bsf_process_cuffdiff.R.
-  * Maybe create a ZIP or Gzip archive to download and archive locally.

 ## Object Hierarchy

 bsf

 - `from bsf import Defaults` (no further dependency)
 - `from bsf.ngs import Collection` (no further dependency)
 - `from bsf.argument import *` (no further dependency)

 bsf.analysis.Analysis

 - `from bsf import Analysis, Configuration, Default, Defaults, Stage, Executable` (no further dependency)
 - `from bsf.ngs import Collection, ProcessedRunFolder, Sample, SampleAnnotationSheet` (no further dependency)
 - `from bsf.executables import Bowtie2, Macs14, Macs2Callpeak, Cuffdiff, Cufflinks, Cuffmerge, TopHat, FastQC`

 bsf.argument

 - no further dependency

 bsf.ngs

 - no further dependency

 bsf.defaults

 - no further dependency

 Configuration file template for picard.extract_illumina_barcodes